strmlineapp-ux/agileflow/src/docs/data-documentation.md

 2.  **Dynamic Configuration**: The application uses a dynamic lookup mechanism (simulated in `/src/lib/firebase.ts`) to fetch the specific Firebase configuration for the tenant making a request.
 3.  **Data Isolation**: Because each tenant has a unique `projectId`, all their data—including Firestore documents, Storage files, and authenticated users—resides in a separate, dedicated Google Cloud project.
 There is no possibility of data crossover between tenants.

+### Tenant Onboarding & Provisioning

+**Important Security Note:** The process of creating a new tenant and configuring their Firebase project is a privileged, administrative action. **A UI should NOT be created for tenants to enter their own Firebase details**, as this would be a significant security risk.

+The correct, secure workflow is as follows:
+1.  **Admin Provisioning**: When a new tenant signs up, a system administrator for AgileFlow uses secure, backend scripts (e.g., Google Cloud SDK) to create a new, dedicated Firebase project for that tenant.
+2.  **Secure Key Management**: The configuration keys for this new project are then securely added to the application's central tenant configuration store (currently simulated in `firebase.ts`, but would be a secure database in production).
+3.  **Tenant Access**: The tenant is then given their unique subdomain (e.g., `new-company.agileflow.app`) to access their isolated environment.
+They never handle API keys directly.

 ### Tenant Parameters & Independence

 Each tenant's configuration consists of a standard set of Firebase project keys.
 It is essential that each tenant has its own unique set of these keys, as they point to their independent cloud resources.